Zylanx/dockerTools-Blazor-Issue/README.md

   a .aspnet folder for its Data Protection Key management.

 # Solution
-To the first issue, Blazor doesn't handle symbolic links correctly and just ignores them.
+To the first issue, Blazor doesn't resolve symbolic links in wwwroot and just sends them as is.
 Solution: Set the working dir to the nix store path's /lib folder for the app.
 This is demonstrated in solved.nix.

-To the second issue, Blazor has weird issues when a /tmp folder doesn't exist.
+To the second issue, Blazor has weird error messages when a /tmp folder doesn't exist.
 Solution: Just create a /tmp directory.
 It works fine then.

 # Steps to Demonstrate/Reproduce